mctinker/Map-Tasker/README.md

     - Fixed: Stop action improperly reported as Else action
     - Added: Support for more Task Action codes
 - Version 2.0 Major rewrite:
-    1- Added "-l" runtime option to display in a linear fashion 2- Added detail mode, which displays the Task's actions for unnamed/anonymous Tasks (Use "-s" runtime option to not display this detail)
+    1- Added `-l` runtime option to display in a linear fashion 2- Added detail mode, which displays the Task's actions for unnamed/anonymous Tasks (Use `-s` runtime option to not display this detail)
--	Version 1.2 Added -v and -h arguments to display the program version and help
+-	Version 1.2 Added `-v` and `-h` arguments to display the program version and help
 -	Version 1.2 launch browser to display results
 -	Version 1.1: Added list all Tasks not called by a Profile